Being, Becoming, Belonging.

-Before joining BAT, Lilian was the Business Manager for Microsoft’s Puget Sound Integrated Facility Management and Account Operations since 2008.
-Lilian was responsible for the overall financial management and budgeting, key performance indicators, program management of key client deliverables, contract management, communications and overall administration.
-Lilian co-authored the development and execution of the “Applause Employee Recognition Program”.
+Before leading the BA team, Lilian was the Business Manager for Microsoft’s Integrated Facility Management and Account Operations for ten years.
+Lilian was responsible for Financial Management, Budgeting/Forecasting, Performance Management, Program Management of key client deliverables, Contract Management, Communications and Overall Administration.
+Lilian co-authored the development and execution of the first Employee Recognition “Applause” Program.

-Prior to CBRE, Lilian held the positions of Director of Accounting Policy and Director of Business Process Improvement after she successfully completed the Lean Six Sigma Certification at Safeco.
+Prior to CBRE, Lilian held the positions of Director of Accounting Policy and Director of Business Process Improvement and successfully completed the Lean Six Sigma Certification at Safeco.

-Preceding Safeco, Lilian was the Assistant Controller for Nastech Pharmaceutical (now Marina Biotech), a biotechnical public company in Bothell, Washington where her main responsibility was the overall financial and SEC reporting.
+Preceding Safeco, Lilian was the Assistant Controller for Nastech Pharmaceutical (now Marina Biotech), a biotechnical public company where her main responsibility was the Overall Financial and SEC Reporting.
 Lilian also supported the VP of Business Operations who managed Manufacturing and Research & Development.

-For 27+ years, Lilian has held various roles under the Accounting/Finance and Business Management organizations.
+For 27+ years, Lilian has held various leadership roles in Accounting, Finance and Business Management.
 She is highly regarded for her ability to hold a critical function within the organization by ensuring all client deliverables are met.
 Lilian’s greatest strength is her ability to multi-task by being extremely organized while continuing to serve and meet the requests of her client and customers.

 Tessa Xuan (she/her) is a nonprofit diversity and strategy consultant based in Cleveland, Ohio.
 Before becoming the founder of WOC Group LLC, she started her career in R&D at Procter & Gamble and went on to serve as the Executive Director of the Greater Cincinnati Chinese Chamber of Commerce, a 501c6 nonprofit.
 She is a serial connector who is passionate about empowering New Americans and increasing diversity in leadership, media, and government.
 Tessa is active in the community, as Field Director for Lakewood City Council candidate Laura Rodriguez-Carbone, and as Chair of OPAWL, a statewide organization that elevates the voices, visibility, and leadership of progressive female and nonbinary AAPIs in Ohio.
 At the national level, Tessa advocates for immigration policy reform and also serves as the ERG Corporate Relations Manager for NAAAP.